tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 A guard relay node is the first relay node in the Tor circuit.
 Each client that wants to connect to the Tor network will first connect to a guard relay node.
 This means that guard relay nodes can see the IP address of the client attempting to connect.
-It is worth noting that Tor publishes its guard relay nodes and anyone can see them on websites such as the one in[[15]].
-Because it is possible to see the IP address of a client, there have been cases where attackers have filtered out traffic on the network using circuit fingerprinting techniques such as documented in [[16]].
+It is worth noting that Tor publishes its guard relay nodes and anyone can see them on websites such as the one in [[15]].
+Since it is possible to see the IP address of a client, there have been cases where attackers have filtered out traffic on the network using circuit fingerprinting techniques such as documented in [[16]].

 #### Middle Relay Nodes